What is building information modelling?

 BIM-MEPAUS models are the three-dimension representation of the various physical, functional and spatial characteristics (specifications) of a particular piece of plant, equipment or fitting.
-These models have been design in consultation with designers, manufacturers and suppliers to ensure the defined parameters are consistent in terms of design and application.
+These models have been designed in consultation with designers, manufacturers and suppliers to ensure the defined parameters are consistent in terms of design and application.
+Content is categorised into:

 - Generic Design Content – suitable for LOD 300 modelling